Ultra-Cube/Gate-OS/README.md

 ## 🎯 Overview

 Gate-OS is a universal Linux distribution that unifies multiple specialized environments—gaming, development, design, and media—into a single, modular operating system.
-Users can seamlessly switch between these environments, each optimized for its purpose, without the need for multiple OS installations.
+Users can seamlessly switch between these environments, each optimized for its purpose, without needing multiple OS installs.

 ### Core Value

 - One install, many roles
 - Deterministic environment switching
 - Modular, enterprise-aligned architecture